-^{}Indicates the revenues or receivables for the customer did not exceed 10% of the Company's total in each category as of or for the three months ended March 31, 2022 and 2021.
+^{}Indicates revenues for the customer did not exceed 10% of the Company's total for the three and nine months ended September 30, 2022 and 2021.

 Cash Equivalents

 Cash equivalents are temporary cash investments with an original maturity of three months or less at the date of purchase and are stated at cost, which approximates fair value.